$Q$-balls, neural networks and galaxy rotation curves

 The standard construction of scalar $Q$-balls relies on a sextic self-interaction polynomial potential.
 Recently, an axion-like potential has been gathering interest in the construction of scalar boson stars~\cite{guerra2019axion,delgado2020rotating,pombo2023sun} whose properties mimic the standard model at high frequencies while significantly deviating as one progresses in the domain of existence.
 One of the emerging properties is the existence of an additional stable branch \cite{herdeiro2021imitation} which was not previously present and gives the possibility of further astrophysically relevant boson star configurations to exist.
 Such an axion-like potential is also expected to yield $Q$-ball solutions.
 The self-interaction potential expands as a sextic self-interaction polynomial potential for small field amplitudes, while once again deviating as the field increases.
 With this behaviour, we expect axion-like $Q$-balls to possess different properties than their simple polynomial counterpart.
 In this work, we will build such axion-like $Q$-ball configurations, analyse their properties, and compare the RC signature they yield against the standard polynomial $Q$-ball.
-For both potential types, we will fit the obtained $Q$-ball RCs to data from a set of high-precision RCs of nearby galaxies within the Spitzer Photometry \& Accurate Rotation Curves (SPARC) cacatalogue \cite{lelli_2016_sparc}, and we infer constraints on the scalar field' particle mass.